The Explainers Versus the Secrets of Science

 The advent of quantum mechanics in the first part of the Twentieth Century brought it to light: a theory may be preposterous from the perspective of human intelligibility but lead to predictions that agree with empirical observation—and therefore be scientifically valid.
 Man can possess knowledge beyond the limits of his physical understanding.

-But toward the end of the 20th century scientists began to bump into complex systems which could not be modeled even in principle.
-In the words of Edward Dougherty “system complexity has resulted in data requirements that cannot be met.
+But toward the end of the 20th century, scientists began to bump into complex systems that could not be modeled even in principle.
+In the words of Edward Dougherty, “system complexity has resulted in data requirements that cannot be met.
 Model parameters cannot be accurately estimated, thereby resulting in model uncertainty.
 On the other hand, model simplification means that there can be many models aiming to describe the same complex phenomena, all being inherently partial and hence yielding different predictions.”

 Society was up against phenomena it could neither understand in human terms nor adequately describe mathematically.
-Some of the difficulties in predicting complex systems is they are affected by factors outside the model’s boundaries.
+Some of the difficulties in predicting complex systems are that they are affected by factors outside the model’s boundaries.
 The whole can generate behaviors absent from the parts.
-They can often respond in different ways to the same input depending on an unknowable context.
+They can often respond in different ways to the same input, depending on an unknowable context.

 Examples of complex systems are Earth’s global climate, organisms, the human brain, infrastructure such as power grid, transportation or communication systems, social and economic organizations (like cities), an ecosystem, a living cell, and ultimately the entire universe.